 This fact, meant that the ancient Mequinenza was flooded under the water of the Ebro river.
 Their inhabitants abandoned there all their memories and had to fight to move to a new town.
 Mequinenza reborn again due to the effort of its inhabitants on the banks of the Segre river.
 The new population is modern and touristic, and has become a world reference for sports like rowing or fishing, receiving visitors from all over the world.

-On September 2018, Mequinenza will celebrate the third edition of Mequinenza International Film Festival with a broad number of different film-related activities for all publics.
+On August 2019, Mequinenza will celebrate the fourth edition of Mequinenza International Film Festival with a broad number of different film-related activities for all publics.
 We aim filmmakers to attend the screenings in order to create a dialogue between public and filmmakers and to discover a beautiful landscape.

 Be sure to follow us on our social networks for regular updates, info and news!